Zoidmania/pyllock/readme.md

 - Create lock files using `pip-tools` based on the contents of your project's `pyproject.toml`.
 - Install and update dependencies based on the lock files.

-New developers can bootstrap their environments with ease using `make bootstrap` (the default target).
+New developers to existing projects can bootstrap their environments with ease using `make install`.

 Add the dependencies you want in `pyproject.toml`, and pin the versions using `pip-tools` in a `requirements.txt`-style lock file. `pip-tools` creates a temporary virtual environment whenever a